rollup/plugins/packages/typescript/README.md

       {
         type: 'typeChecker',
         factory: (typeChecker) => {
-          // Allow the transformer to get a Program reference in it's factory return TypeCheckerRequiringTransformerFactory(program);
+          // Allow the transformer to get a TypeChecker reference in it's factory return TypeCheckerRequiringTransformerFactory(typeChecker);
         }
       }
     ],